 Kenya has ended an agreement with the European Union to host trials of suspected Somali pirates.

 EU and other warships have been patrolling the sea off the East African coast in an effort to end pirate activity.
+Dozens of suspected pirates have been handed over to the Kenyan authorities to face justice.

 Kenya's prisons are already overcrowded and it is argued that the country can ill afford more prisoners from Somalia.